chaotic-aur/packages/README.md

 ### Bumping pkgrel

-This is now carried out by adding the required variable `CI_PKGREL` to `.CI/config`.
+This is now carried out by adding the required variable `CI_PACKAGE_BUMP` to `.CI/config`.
 See below for more information.

 ### Dependency trees